arunjose696/Twitcher/README.md

 3. Beginner Friendly
 4. For novice to advanced birders, ease of use in discovering a bird by image or search text tool.
 5. Bird Photo is classified using AI Model to get the bird’s name which user can change.
-6. Home Page where users can check location of the birds.
-7. Birds’ checklist
-8. Tflite for Bird Name Prediction
+6. Tflite for Bird Name Prediction.
-9. Cloud Storage to Store Images
+9. Cloud Storage to Store Images.
+10. List the bird details with name, location, date, time, catetory, addtional notes, wiki link.
+11. Clickable wiki link.
+12. Serach bar.
+13. Filter by date.
+14. Export data.
+15. Delete the list from database.
+16. View IOC bird list.

 # TECHNOLOGY USED:
 1. Android Studio, JAVA.